hawk/lux/tutorial/README.md

 Some logs are common for all test cases in a test suite:

-  - Summary log
+  - Summary log - a summary of the outcome of the test suite
-  - Config log
+  - Config log - actual configuration for the run
-  - Annotated summary log (HTML)
+  - Annotated summary log (HTML) - pretty printed asummary log

 while others are per test case:

-  - Event log
+  - Event log - a trace of internal lux events
-  - Extra logs
+  - Extra logs - user defined logs/files worth to save after the run
-  - Config log
+  - Config log - test case specific configuration
-  - Statistics
+  - Statistics - low level info about actual duration of timers
-  - TAP log
+  - TAP log - summary log on TAP format
-  - JUnit log
+  - JUnit log - summary log on JUnit format
-  - Annotated event log (HTML)
+  - Annotated event log (HTML) - pretty printed event log with links to other logs

 and yet some are per shell in the test case:

-  - Shell stdin log(s)
+  - Shell stdin log(s) - bytes sent to stdin of the shell
-  - Shell stdout log(s)
+  - Shell stdout log(s) - bytes received from stdout (and stderr) of the shell

 Debugging
 ---------